ABOUT

 About PI-CASC

-The Pacific Islands Climate Adaptation Science Center spans the Pacific Basin from the Hawaiian Island archipelago to the US-affiliated islands of the South Pacific (USAPI).
-The USAPI include the Commonwealth of the Northern Mariana Islands (CNMI); the unincorporated territories of American Sāmoa, Guam, and the Pacific Remote Islands (PRI); and the Freely Associated States (FAS): The Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI), and the Republic of Palau.
+The Pacific Islands Climate Adaptation Science Center spans the Pacific Basin from the Hawaiian Island archipelago to the U.S.-Affiliated Pacific Islands (USAPI).
+The USAPI include the Commonwealth of the Northern Mariana Islands (CNMI); the unincorporated territories of American Sāmoa, Guam, and the Pacific Remote Islands (PRI); and the Freely Associated States (FAS): the Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI), and the Republic of Palau.
 These lands encompass a unique diversity of landscapes, ecosystems, resources, communities, and cultures.

 The vision of PI-CASC is: